Artix (XFCE) personal use app list

 - X11 : Currently running XLibre, fresh from Artix galaxy.

-- Portable installations (AppImage / Flatpak) : Self-contained apps that should run on any Linux distros.
-Currently not using any of them.
+- Portable installations (AppImage, Flatpak, Snap) : Self-contained apps that should run on any Linux distros.
+Currently not using any of them, but may consider AppImage as I shouldn't need to install any additional packages.

 - Bundle AUR files & folders in ~/aur/$packagename (such as ~/aur/$palemoon for Pale Moon)